scripal-git/scripal/docs/BuildWindows.md

 ## Scripal

-To build Scripal, open the Visual Studio solution **\win\scripal.sln**
+To build Scripal, open the Visual Studio solution **\win\scripal.sln**.<br>

-Select Debug or Release versions and static/dynamic build types.
+Select debug or release versions and static/dynamic build types.

 To tell Scripal about your Poco Build: open Developer Powershell in Visual Studio and execute
 <pre>